nest/nestml/doc/nestml_language/synapses_in_nestml.rst

 In the neuron, no special output port is required; all state variables are accessible for the third factor rules.

 NESTML needs to be invoked so that it generates code for neuron and synapse together.
-Additionally, specify the ``"post_ports"`` entry to connect the input port on the synapse with the right variable of the neuron (see :ref:`Generating code`).
+Additionally, specify the ``"post_syn_port_map"`` entry in the code generator options, to connect the input port on the synapse with the right variable of the neuron (see :ref:`Generating code`).

 In this example, the ``I_dend`` state variable of the neuron will be simply an exponentially decaying function of time, which can be set to 1 at predefined times in the simulation script.
 By inspecting the magnitude of the weight updates, we see that the synaptic plasticity is indeed being gated by the neuronal state variable ("third factor") ``I_dend``.